HL7/davinci-dtr/input/pagecontent/specification.md

   </tr>
 </table><br>

-Payers **MAY** support either approach, or **MAY** opt to provide some Questionnaires using one approach and others using the second based on the requirements of the form.
+Payers **MAY** support either approach or opt to provide some Questionnaires using one approach and others using the second based on the requirements of the form.
 DTR apps and Full EHRs **SHALL** support both types of Questionnaires.

 #### Adaptive Form Considerations
 When a payer uses an Adaptive Form, they **SHALL** return a questionnaire instance compliant with the DTR [AdaptiveQuestionnaire-Search](StructureDefinition-dtr-questionnaire-adapt-search.html) profile.
 This will include a [`questionnaire-adaptive`](http://hl7.org/fhir/uv/sdc/StructureDefinition/sdc-questionnaire-questionnaireAdaptive) extension that indicates that the Questionnaire is adaptive and is also used to determine the endpoint on which the [`$next-question`](http://hl7.org/fhir/uv/sdc/STU3/OperationDefinition-Questionnaire-next-question.html) operation should be called to start completing the QuestionnaireResponse.
 If the extension is simply a boolean value of 'true', then the operation endpoint is the payer base URL.  (i.e., `[base]/$next-question`).
 If the extension is a url, then that is the base for the next question (i.e., `[url]/$next-question`).